Anti Bullying Policy

 The school’s procedures for noting and reporting bullying behaviour are as follows:

-• All staff must keep a written record of any incidents witnessed by them or notified to them.
-Teachers make their own notes, a copy of which will be available to the Principal.
+- All staff must keep a written record of any incidents witnessed by them or notified to them.
+Teachers make their own notes, a copy of which is available to the Principal on Aladdin.

 The relevant teacher must use the recording template at Appendix 3 to record the bullying behaviour in the following circumstances: